 Listing IP addresses that are being rate limited by rate-based rules

-A rate-based rule applies its rule action to requests from IP addresses that are in the rule's managed keys list and that match the rule's scope-down statement.
+A rate-based rule applies its rule action to requests from the rule's managed keys list that match the rule's scope-down statement.
 When a rule has no scope-down statement, it applies the action to all requests from the IP addresses that are in the list.
-The rule applies its rule action to rate limit the matching requests.
-The action is usually Block but it can be any valid rule action except for Allow.
-The maximum number of IP addresses that can be rate limited by a single rate-based rule instance is 10,000.
+The rule action is Block by default, but it can be any valid rule action except for Allow.
+The maximum number of IP addresses that AWS WAF can rate limit using a single rate-based rule instance is 10,000.
 If more than 10,000 addresses exceed the rate limit, AWS WAF limits those with the highest rates.
-For more information about rate-based rules, see Rate-based rule statement.

 For the AWS WAF API, the command is GetRateBasedStatementManagedKeys.